dbzl-project11/dbzl-project11.github.io/teams/coldKingdom.md

 - Any member of the Cold family or those they ruled over.
 Saiyans are not included.

 ##### Team restrictions:
-  - Banned from Eternal Life if Frieza can gain health from transforming, and is in their lineup.
+  - Banned from Eternal Life if they have access to 2 or more healing transformations between Frieza and Cooler.
-  - Banned from Eternal Life if Cooler can gain health from transforming, and is in their lineup.

 ##### Current Roster and specific player restrictions: